-A settlement judge proceeding is court-sponsored mediation by an administrative law judge familiar with the procedure and subject matter of Department of Labor adjudications, and trained in alternative dispute resolution techniques.
+A settlement judge proceeding is court-sponsored mediation by an administrative law judge familiar with the procedure and subject matter of U.S. Department of Labor adjudications, and trained in alternative dispute resolution techniques.
 The settlement judge is authorized to consult with the parties and assist them in resolving a dispute without the need for a formal administrative hearing.

-How do I request mediation or settlement judge conference?
+How do I request a settlement judge conference?

-To request mediation or settlement judge conference, you may:
+To request a settlement judge conference, you may:

 Send an email to the applicable district office:

-- OALJ-Headquarters-DC@dol.gov (cases assigned to Judges Henley and Almanza)
+- OALJ-Headquarters-DC@dol.gov (cases assigned to Judges Henley, Almanza, and Bland)